 Prior to his current position, Enqvist completed a two-year postdoc at University of Cape Town’s Department of Environmental and Geographical Science.
-This studied urban resilience and water governance during and in the aftermath of Cape Town’s three-year drought (2015-2018), focusing on how multiple interpretations of resilience and sustainability affects cross-scale urban governance.
+This studied urban resilience and water governance during and in the aftermath of Cape Town’s three-year drought (2015-2018), focusing on how multiple interpretations of resilience and sustainability affects cross-scale governance in urban environments.

 Enqvist earned his PhD at SRC in October 2017.
 His thesis explored the concept of stewardship through case studies of civic engagement in urban ecosystem management in Bangalore, India and New York, USA.
 This work demonstrated different methodological approaches to studying three main dimensions of stewardship: care, knowledge and agency.